iutools/iutools/doc/README-install.md

 Note that this script requires that you define certain environment variables.
 If they are not defined, the script will notify you of the missing ones.

+### Configure the _Send feedback_ link

+By default, the _Send feedback_ link popus up an alert saying that feedback cannot be sent, because there
+no adressees for the feedback message.

+To activate the _Send feedback_ message, create a file called _iutools_config.js_ under your tomcat's _webapps/iutools/js_ directory.
+In it, write this:

+     iutoolsConfig = {
+        feedbackEmails: ["email1", "email2", etc...]
+     };